BIOCOOL - Bio-inspired Surfaces for the Evaporation Cooling of Building Envelopes

 Short Description

-The BIOCOOL project will explore the transfer of morphological principles from biology to form-optimized architectural surfaces for climate control of building envelopes.
+The BIOCOOL project consists of an exploration of the transfer of morphological principles from biology to form-optimized ceramic surfaces for conditioning building envelopes.

-The study is conducted by two academic institutions with long experience in energy design and building physics, involving students.
-The marketability and cost-effectiveness of the innovation are ensured through workshops with industry stakeholders.
+The study is conducted by two academic institutions with long-standing experience in energy design and building physics, involving students.
+The market proximity and economic viability of the innovation are ensured in workshops with industry stakeholders.

-BIOCOOL paves the way for an industrial research project by preparing data on proof-of-concept prototype experiments and analysis on the impact of the new technology.
-The successful exploration is not only interesting for the building sector, but also for other technology areas where heat exchangers are used, and thus has a large market potential.
+BIOCOOL paves the way for an industrial research project by preparing data on proof-of-concept prototypes, experiments, and analyses of the impact of the new technology.

 Project Partners